-- (1) The debts, liabilities, obligations and expenses incurred, contracted for, or otherwise existing with respect to a particular series shall be enforceable against the assets of that series only and shall not be enforceable against the assets of the limited liability company generally or any other series; and - (2) None of the debts, liabilities, obligations, and expenses incurred, contracted for, or otherwise existing with respect to the limited liability company generally or any other series shall be enforceable against the assets of a particular series.
+- (1) The debts, liabilities, obligations and expenses incurred, contracted for, or otherwise existing with respect to a particular series shall be enforceable against the assets of that series only and shall not be enforceable against the assets of the limited liability company generally or any other series; and - (2) None of the debts, liabilities, obligations, and expenses incurred, contracted for, or otherwise existing with respect to the limited liability company generally or any other series shall be enforceable against the assets of a particular series.8

-The notice of limitations is effective whether or not a series has been established at the time is placed in the certificate of formation and whether or not it refers to a specific series.
-TBOC §101.604.2
+The notice of limitations is effective whether or not a series has been established at the time it is placed in the certificate of formation and whether or not it refers to a specific series.9

-The Secretary of State of the State of Texas has not promulgated a separate form for filing a Texas Series LLC, although there is a form to qualify a foreign series LLC.
-We recommend that you expressly state that the LLC is a Series LLC within the meaning of Subchapter M, Sections 101.601 et seq, and then quote the language of Section 101.602(a), set out above, out of caution.
+The Texas Secretary of State has not promulgated a separate form for filing a Texas Series LLC although there is a form to qualify a foreign Series LLC.
+10 We recommend that you expressly state that the LLC is a Series LLC within the meaning of Subchapter M, Sections 101.601, et seq., and then quote the language of Section 101.602(a), set out above, out of caution.
 Stated directly, follow the statutory directions and diction slavishly.

 The remaining provisions of Subchapter M impose indirect or implied requirements for the Certificate of Formation in addition to the express requirements of Section 101.602(a).
 Looking at the Secretary of State's Form 305, the first question about how Series LLCs function is presented by the issue of the name of the entity.
-If the LLC is the entity, and the Series within the LLC is not an entity, then in the Certificate of Formation, the name will be the name of the limited liability company, or the LLC (Mothership), and there is not an express location to name a Series within the LLC.
-This feature impacts the requirements for the segregation of the assets within the Series within the LLC, namely, if a Series within the LLC does not have a name that separately identifies it, how can the LLC, internally or externally identify or label the asset that is segregated in that Series within the LLC?
+If the LLC is the entity, the Series within the LLC is not an entity, and there is not an express location to name a Series within the LLC, then the name in the Certificate of Formation will be the name of the limited liability company, or the Mothership.
+This feature impacts the requirements for the segregation of the assets within the Series within the LLC, namely, if a Series within the LLC does not have a name that separately identifies it, how can the LLC, internally or externally, identify or label the asset that is segregated in that Series within the LLC?
 How can a Series within the LLC enter into a contract if it does not have a name?
-How can it be sued or sue, if it does not have a name?
+How can it be sued or sue if it does not have a name?
 Obviously, a Series within the LLC must have a name that must be set out, at a minimum, in the LLC Agreement.
 As the paper discusses in more detail below in the section concerning UCC issues, the authors suggest that in the Supplemental Provisions of the Form 305, initially or by amendment, you state that the Series within the LLC has a name and create a public record of that name.
-This does not solve all of the legal issues, but it certainly goes a long way towards solving the contract and related identification problems that could forestall the legal issues. Α separate name on record in the Certificate of Formation will establish a focal point for the separation of the assets.
+This does not solve all of the legal issues, but it certainly goes a long way towards solving the contract and related identification problems that could complicate the legal issues.
+A separate name on record in the Certificate of Formation will establish a focal point for the separation of the assets.
 We also suggest that you do not have to use the mundane "Series A" or "Series I." If the point of the name is to help segregate assets, name the Series LLC after the assets to help the identification and notice process.